-Rodney "Roddy" W. Stieger is a Member in the Construction, Energy, Government, Oil & Gas, and Renewable Energy industry groups, focusing on contractual issues, mergers and acquisitions, and commercial litigation.
+Rodney "Roddy" W. Stieger is a Member in the Construction, Energy, and Government groups, focusing on contractual issues and commercial litigation.
 He practices out of the Firm's office in Denver, Colorado.

 Roddy is a consummate business law attorney who routinely works with commercial and government contractor clients across several different industries, including construction, energy, software, IT, aerospace and defense.
-He frequently helps businesses draft and negotiate a wide range of contractual agreements, counsels business through the purchase and sale of stock and other assets, and advises clients about their business, regulatory, and liability risks.
+He frequently helps businesses draft and negotiate a wide range of contractual agreements and advises clients about their business, regulatory, and liability risks.

-Roddy also has a great deal of litigation experience, which allows him to assist his clients should any disputes arise.
-This combination of skills means that, in the event litigation arises, Roddy can navigate it with his business clients to achieve the best possible outcome.
-Roddy can guide his business clients through almost any legal issue.
+Roddy has a great deal of commercial litigation experience, including class actions, and frequently assists construction, real estate, and energy clients navigate the litigation process while trying to achieve the best possible business outcome.
+He also assists government contractors with protests, claims, and appeals before the Government Accountability Office and various government boards of contract appeals.
 Whether his clients are small business owners or Fortune 500 companies, Roddy cuts through the legal red tape that business owners often confront.

 Many would describe Roddy as the ultimate team player.
 He is someone who works well in any group but is not afraid to step in and lead when the situation calls for it.
 They’re skills he honed as captain of the varsity baseball team at Marshall University in Huntington, West Virginia.